Skip to content

 1. Set appropriate default risk: The default_risk_per_trade should be large enough for strategies to operate if they activate independently.

-2. Monitor active count: Track how many instruments are typically active to size your portfolio_risk_budget appropriately.
+2. Monitor active count: Track how many sleeves are typically active to size your portfolio_risk_budget appropriately.

 3. Implement clear regime logic: The is_regime_active() method should have clear, testable conditions.

-4. Test policies: Write tests for your custom policies to ensure they behave correctly with 0, 1, or many active instruments.
+4. Test policies: Write tests for your custom policies to ensure they behave correctly with 0, 1, or many active sleeves.

 5. Handle edge cases: Consider what happens when all strategies are inactive, or when one strategy dominates.